Electric-Coin-Company/zashi/wallet_threat_model.md

 sections below.
 The adversary...

 - can't make the user think their balance is lower than it actually is.
 - can't make the user think they have (or will have) spendable funds when they don't.
 - can't make the user think a transaction they sent or received succeeded when it actually failed.
 - can't make the user think a transaction they sent or received failed when it actually succeeded.

 There are no known weaknesses that apply to this adversary specifically.
 All of the known weaknesses in the sections below for weaker adversaries apply to this adversary as well.

-## Network- and Lightwalletd-Surveiling Adjacent-App Adversary
+## Network- and Lightwalletd-Surveilling Adjacent-App Adversary

 **Description:** The adversary can only (a) intercept all network traffic between the app and the internet, (b) can run code as an app on the user's